Nyoongar Words and Definitions

 Please be mindful that:

-- The database represents current plaque information.
+- The database represents current plaque information and is kindly provided to the Botanic Gardens and Parks Authority with permission from the Honour Avenues Group.
 Extensive research occurred at the time of each dedication.
 It may not correspond exactly with other sources presently available.
 Discrepancies will be highlighted and may be amended in due course.

 - Plaque locations are subject to movement, generally to place relatives or 'brothers-in-arms' together.
 GPS locations are accurate within approximately 10m.